A guide to accessible content

 At Foleon, we're deeply committed to providing an inclusive platform.
 We are actively aligning the Foleon platform with WCAG 2.2 Level AA standards to better support accessible content creation.

-This Foleon Doc guide is an evolving asset meant to empower you to create accessible content within our Content Studio editor.
+This article and our Foleon Doc guide are evolving assets meant to empower you to create accessible content within our Content Studio editor.
 Please remember that while Foleon provides tools to support accessible creation, the accessibility of the content created by users (Foleon Docs) is the sole responsibility of the Customer.